Yucca treculeana

 Introduction

-Yucca treculeana grows in south Texas and is the only tree yucca that grows east of the Pecos River.
-It can form a tall plant to 15-ft tall (even 20-ft tall is claimed for exceptional specimens).
+Yucca treculeana grows in South Texas and is the only native tree yucca that occurs east of the Pecos River (in Texas).
+It can form a tall plant to about 15 ft; exceptional specimens are reported to reach 20 ft.

 The Details

-Y. treculeana grows from the coastal flats of the south Texas Gulf Coast along the Rio Grande River counties to New Mexico.
-Of course it grows more deeply into Mexico.
-Along the coast the plant can grow in sandy dunes, and it grows taller toward the coast.
-The leaves are thick and concave, very long and thin, with a sharp tip.
-Overall, the leaves are sharp and dagger like.
+Y. treculeana ranges from the coastal flats of the South Texas Gulf Coast west along Rio Grande counties into New Mexico, and it extends farther into northeastern Mexico.
+Along the coast, the plant grows in sandy dunes and often reaches greater height near the shoreline.
+The leaves are thick and concave—very long yet narrow—with a sharp tip; overall, they are distinctly dagger-like.

-If there has been enough rain, the plant blooms in different parts of the year, but the heaviest bloom is in spring.
+When there is enough rain, plants may flower at different times of the year, though the heaviest bloom is in spring.
 Y. treculeana is more tolerant of moist soils than other tree yuccas, but it still requires good drainage.

-Typically the plants are solitary and branch one or a few times.
-However, small thickets of Y. treculeana have been reported.
-Y. treculeana is not deer proof, but it is highly deer resistant.
-Y. treculeana may be the same taxon as Y. torreyi.
+Typically, plants are solitary and branch once or a few times; small thickets have been reported.
+Y. treculeana is not deer-proof, but it is highly deer-resistant.
+Some botanists consider it the same taxon as Y. torreyi, while others keep the two separate.

 Additional Reading: Chihuahuan Desert Yuccas in Cultivation